DeqingSun/CH552-Automatic-Test-Jig/README.md

 The CH559 can do digital/analog read/write to the target CH552 chip.
 The pi can do the USB communication.
 Then the raspberry pi will be able to test if the hex works in a way matches the defination in the test script.

+Let's use [Blink](https://github.com/DeqingSun/ch55xduino/blob/ch55xduino/ch55xduino/ch55x/libraries/Generic_Examples/examples/01.Basics/Blink/Blink.ino) as an example.
+First CH559 will reset the multiplexer, and cut the power of target CH552 with a P-Mos.
+Then the CH559 will use a multiplexer to connect P3.6(D+) of CH552 to CH559's GPIO with 3.3V output and connect P1.5 of CH552 to CH559's GPIO with 0V output.
+Then the power of CH552 is restored.
+No matter which pin is used in the Bootloader entry is used, the CH552 will always enter the bootloader mode.
+Then the Raspberry Pi uses the [vnproch551](https://github.com/DeqingSun/vnproch551/tree/master) tool to upload the Blink.ino.hex to CH552.
+After that, the P3.3 of CH552 will toggle every second.
+The Raspberry Pi will execute the [jig_test_Blink.py](https://github.com/DeqingSun/CH552-Automatic-Test-Jig/blob/main/python/sketchTestCode/jig_test_Blink.py) tool to use a multiplexer to connect P3.3 of CH552 to P2.5 of CH559, and also connect that P2.5 of CH559 to the onboard LED so the blinking will be visible.
+If the P2.5 of CH559 gets 2 toggles and the timing is between 0.95 and 1.05 seconds, the test is considered successful.

 ## Hardware

-The circuit board of the test jig contains a CH559 chip that acts as a controller to do digital IO, serial communication, and makeshift analog IO with a T filter.
+The [circuit board](https://github.com/DeqingSun/CH552-Automatic-Test-Jig/blob/main/PCB/CH552_autoTest_v2.pdf) of the test jig contains a CH559 chip that acts as a controller to do digital IO, serial communication, and makeshift analog IO with a T filter.
 The CH552 chip is mounted in an SMT Test Socket because the chip has low flash write cycles.
 The CH446Q switch matrix chip connects any CH552 pin to any CH559 function pin with great flexibility.
 Also, the CH559 can power cycle the CH552 chip with a MOSFET.
 So the CH552 can enter bootload mode safely.

+There are also 3 on board LEDs, the red one indicates the power status of the CH552, and the 2 white LEDs can be mapped to any CH559 pins for visual indication.
+Also, there are 3 switch matrix pins exposed as pin headers so additional programmer or test instruments can be connected.

 The Raspberry Pi serves as the compiler and controller of the whole system.
 Raspberry Pi uses a USB cable to control the CH559 chip and another USB cable to control the target CH552 chip.